-Upon appointment, each new Director is issued a formal letter of appointment setting out his or her duties and obligations as a Director of the Company, including their responsibilities as fiduciaries and how to deal with conflicts of interest that may arise.
+Upon appointment, each new Director is issued a formal letter of appointment setting out his or her duties and obligations as a Director of the Company including their responsibilities as fiduciaries and how to deal with conflicts of interest that may arise.
 A comprehensive orientation programme is also conducted to familiarise new appointees with the business activities, strategic directions, policies and corporate governance practices of the Group as well as their statutory and other duties and responsibilities as Directors.
 This programme allows new Directors to get acquainted with senior management, and also facilitates and fosters better rapport and communications with management.
-Going forward, in accordance with the amended SGX-ST Listing Rules ("Listing Rules"), unless the Nominating Committee ("NC") is of the view that training is not required because a director has other relevant experience, any new director appointed to the Board, who has no prior experience as a director of an issuer listed on the SGX-ST, must undergo mandatory training in his roles and responsibilities as prescribed by the SGX-ST.
+Going forward, in accordance with the amended SGX-ST Listing Rules ("Listing Rules"), unless the Nominating Committee ("NC") is of the view that training is not required because a director has other relevant experience, any new director appointed to the Board, who has no prior experience as a director of an issuer listed on the SGX-ST, must undergo mandatory training in his or her roles and responsibilities as prescribed by the SGX-ST.

-Our Directors are kept continually and regularly updated on the Group's businesses and the regulatory and industry-specific environments in which the entities of the Group operate.
+Our Directors are regularly updated on the Group's businesses and the regulatory and industry-specific environments in which the entities of the Group operate.
 Updates on relevant legal, regulatory and technical developments and good corporate governance may be in writing or disseminated by way of briefings, presentations and/or handouts.
 The Board is also regularly updated on the latest key changes to any applicable legislation and changes to the Listing Rules as well as developments in accounting principles, by way of briefings held by the Company's lawyers and auditors.
 To ensure that Directors can fulfil their obligations and to continually improve performance of the Board, all Directors are encouraged by the Company to undergo continual professional development during the term of their appointment.
 Our Directors are also encouraged to be members of the Singapore Institute of Directors ("SID") and to receive journal updates and training from SID in order to stay abreast of relevant developments in financial, legal and regulatory requirements.
-During the financial year ended 30 September 2018, the Board has been briefed and updated on changes to the Listing Rules and the Corporate Governance Code.